 Wall tiles in our room at Hotel Simon

-Accommodation sorted, we could start really exploring Seville.
+We started really exploring Seville.
 A lot of it was in a bit of a mess, because work was underway to build a new tram system.
 It looked like a major project, taking tram lines up and down many of the major streets and public squares.
 And useful, too, because Seville is somewhat choked with traffic.

 We visited the cathedral and the Alcazar, taking in the architecture and the history.
 Much of the rest of our time was spent finding places to eat, or just mooching around the alleyways and back streets, soaking it all up.

 I particularly liked the pedestrianised shopping areas, full of quiet streets and tucked-away squares.
 Another favourite was Cafe Los Angeles, just two minutes walk from Hotel Simon.
 This lively place served excellent breakfast, including our first (and only) experience of churros con chocolate, or deep-fried doughnutty things that you dunk into a mug of thick, rich, incredibly sweet hot chocolate.
 Not like a drink of hot chocolate; more like a bar of chocolate that’s been melted and poured into a cup for you.
 Neither of us could manage a full portion of churros.

 Buying a train ticket to Granada was nice and easy.
 There’s a RENFE rail ticket office in the centre of Seville, on Calle Zaragoza.
 Unlike rail ticket centres in the UK, we had to wait for just two minutes before talking to a helpful agent, who knew some English, and got our tickets and seat reservations in no time.